sasabosnic/rgz/pass.md

+**WARNING**<br>
-**WARNING** This shell script uses parts of OpenSSL/LibreSSL, which are intended for testing purposes only. **You may loose your passwords.** Use it at your own risk.
+This shell script uses parts of OpenSSL/LibreSSL, which are intended for testing purposes only. **You may loose your passwords.** Use it at your own risk.

 ---